-During the Coronavirus Pandemic, one of the most significant changes marketers have seen is how consumers research products and brands.
-The Digital 2020 July Global Statshot report shows that social networks play an increasingly important role in people’s brand research behaviors and are now second only to search engines.
+During the Coronavirus Pandemic, marketers have seen one of the most significant changes in how consumers research products and brands.
+The Global State of Digital 2022 report shows that social networks play an increasingly important role in people’s brand research behaviors and are now second only to search engines.

 What’s more, social networks are now the top choice amongst internet users aged 16 to 24 regarding brand research – even ahead of search engines – with younger women particularly likely to turn to social media for their research needs.

 More than half of the world’s population now uses social media, with more people using social media than not.